layershift/enscale-docs/pages/03.features/01.vertical-scaling/docs.10.md

 Your server is automatically reconfigured to take full advantage of the available resources upon saving a new resource limit setting.
 The node's primary service will be restarted to apply the configuration changes, causing a few moments of downtime.

-!!!!
-The new limit will apply to all nodes that are the same type and there is a brief (few seconds) downtime during reconfiguration.
+!!The new limit will apply to all nodes that are the same type and there is a brief (few seconds) downtime during reconfiguration.

 **Remember, you are only billed based on the resource consumption each hour (not the total limit).
 Maximum performance, minimum cost.**